opsduty/opsduty-docs/docs/api/opsduty-client.md

-# opsduty-api-v1
+# opsduty-client

-`opsduty-api-v1` is the official OpsDuty client in Python, it is developed by OpsDuty.
+`opsduty-client` is the official OpsDuty client in Python, it is developed by OpsDuty.
 The client is built automatically based on the [OpenAPI Specification](openapi.md).